humhub/humhub/protected/humhub/docs/guide/developer/stream.md

 The `stream_channel` attribute of a [[humhub\modules\content\models\Content]] entry defines the relation of this content to a specific type of stream.
-The `default` stream channel for example is used by _space/profile_ and _dashboard_ streams and the `activity` stream channel is exclusively used in activity streams.
+The `default` stream channel for example is used by _space/profile_ and _dashboard_ streams whereas the `activity` stream-channel is exclusively used in activity streams.

 The stream channel of your content type can be overwritten by setting the [[humhub\modules\content\components\ContentActiveRecord::streamChannel|ContentActiveRecord::streamChannel]] attribute.